Caramel Brownies

 These brownies can be stored at room temperature for up to 2 days, or in the fridge for up to a week.
 Store slices in an airtight container or cover the pan tightly with plastic wrap and foil to keep it fresh.

 You can also freeze these brownies for up to 3 months!
-After they’re baked and cooled, remove them from the pan then freeze the entire sheet of brownies until it’s firm to the touch (about 1 hour).
-Then wrap the brownies in a couple of layers of plastic wrap and then foil.
+After they’re baked and cooled, remove them from the pan, then freeze the entire sheet of brownies until it’s firm to the touch (about 1 hour).
+Then wrap the brownies in a couple of layers of plastic wrap and foil.

 When you’re ready to enjoy the frozen brownies, place them in the fridge overnight, then unwrap and enjoy them the following day.
 Wait to add the caramel until you’re ready to cut into it.